joel-cr7/Flower-recognition-using-CNN/README.md

 # Flower Recognition Using CNN (Website Preview) :-
-Deep learning project to identify correct species of flowers through images using CNN.
+Deep Learning project to identify correct species of flowers through images using CNN.

-A model is built using Transfer Learning concept with ```96.9%``` training accuracy and ```95.85%``` teating accuracy.
+A model is built using Transfer Learning concept with ```96.9%``` training accuracy and ```95.85%``` testing accuracy.

 A simple website is build using Django framework wherein the Deep Learning model is deployed to perform predictions on the uploaded images.